Kristine Bonnevies hus (map)

 Georgina Mace: "How should we value nature in a human-dominated world?".
 James Wilsdon: "The science and art of scientific advice"

 The author, philosopher and biologist Massimo Pigliucci will give a lecture on: "The relationship between science and philosophy".
-Hopi Hoekstra from Harvard University will tell us about: "Digging for genes that affect behavior"
+Hopi Hoekstra from Harvard University will tell us about: "Digging for genes that affect behavior".
+The Kristine Bonnevie lectures on evolutionary biology is part of the University’s annual celebration.

 Speakers: Elizabeth Hadly, Richard Dawkins and Jim Al-Khalili